Airbnb Quickbooks Templates

 Paying Expenses on Behalf of Owners from your Operations Bank Account

-In many cases you’ll likely purchase items for the owner’s properties from your operations bank account, especially for smaller maintenance issues that need to be fixed quickly.
-These amounts will be paid back to you after month-end when you report and retrieve the funds back from the trust account.
+In many cases, you’ll purchase items for an owner’s property from your operations bank account, especially for smaller maintenance issues that need quick attention.
+These amounts will be reimbursed to you after month-end, when you report the expenses and retrieve the corresponding funds from the trust account.

 Example

-A property owned by Kim Sorreno needs a bathroom faucet to be replaced by a professional plumber.
-The service costs a total of $200 and needs to be rectified quickly as there are guests checking in later in the day.
+A property owned by Kim Sorreno needs a bathroom faucet replaced by a professional plumber.
+The service costs $200 and must be completed quickly, as guests are checking in later today.

-First, you’ll need to pay the plumbing company from your Operations Account either via bank transfer, ACH, check or other means.
-Once the transaction is posted and complete, record the outgoing transaction from your Operations Bank Account using the following entry:
+First, pay the plumbing company from your Operations Account, whether by bank transfer, ACH, check, or another approved method.
+Once the payment has posted, record the outgoing transaction from your Operations Bank Account using the following entry:

 DebitCreditClass Category